 - Heffter’s research agenda has explored using psilocybin for the treatment of cancer-related distress and drug, alcohol, and tobacco addiction, for understanding the relationship between the psychedelic experience and spirituality, and for basic science research into the physiology of brain activity, cognition, and behavior.
 A growing number of groundbreaking discoveries demonstrate powerful potential medical uses for psilocybin.
 In double-blind clinical trials, psilocybin-aided psychotherapy has been shown to produce important insights, promote greater access to emotions, and help provide perspective around life meaning, all of which can contribute to long-lasting relief from anxiety, depression and addictive patterns.
 These results are produced after only one or a few treatments.

 Where has psilocybin research been conducted?

-- Heffter-funded scientists have designed the leading studies on psilocybin at prominent research institutions in the U.S. and Europe, including Johns Hopkins University, New York University, University of California-Los Angeles, and the University of Zürich.
+- Heffter-funded scientists have designed the leading studies on psilocybin at prominent research institutions in the U.S. and Europe, including Johns Hopkins University, New York University, University of California-Los Angeles, the University of Zürich, and Yale University.

 What does psilocybin therapy look like?